Study finds sperm count decline in Western men

 Many men visit our Austin fertility specialists with questions about their sperm count when they are thinking about fatherhood.
 New research reveals some surprising information about male fertility: men today may have lower sperm counts than their fathers and grandfathers.

-In July, a long-range study of nearly 43,000 men was published in Human Reproduction Update.
-The study revealed that sperm count and sperm concentration declined from 1973 to 2011 among men in North America, Europe, New Zealand and Australia.
+In July, Human Reproduction Update published a long-range study of nearly 43,000 men.
+The study revealed that sperm count and concentration declined from 1973 to 2011 among men in North America, Europe, New Zealand and Australia.

-Specifically, sperm count declined by 59%, and sperm concentration went down by 52%.
-There was an overall yearly decline in sperm count of 1.6% and a decline in sperm concentration of 1.4%.
-Sperm concentration refers to the number of sperm in each milliliter of fluid, whereas sperm count refers to sperm concentration multiplied by total ejaculate volume.
+Specifically, sperm count declined by 59%, and concentration went down by 52%.
+There was an overall yearly decline in count of 1.6% and a decline in concentration of 1.4%.
+Concentration refers to the number of sperm in each milliliter of fluid.
+Count refers to sperm concentration multiplied by total ejaculate volume.

 Our Austin fertility specialists have several recommendations for men who want to become fathers.
 Our physicians recommend maintaining a healthy weight, giving up cigarettes, reducing stress and avoiding exposure to heat and chemicals.
-Chemicals of specific concern to males are phthalates, which are included in many personal care products under the label of fragrance.
+Chemicals of specific concern to males are phthalates.
+We can find theses in many personal care products under the label of fragrance.
 By avoiding products with fragrance, men can avoid phthalates.